Paraphraser/PiBuilder/README.md

 The script:

-* Installs Docker.
+* Installs Docker and Docker-Compose.
 * Sets up the `docker` and `bluetooth` group memberships assumed by IOTstack.
-* Installs Docker-Compose.
 * Installs the `ruamel.yaml` and `blessed` Python dependencies assumed by IOTstack.
 * Appends directives to `/boot/cmdline.txt`: